DanFraserUK/EvEESITool/README.md

     }

 The ESI data is grouped under common sense, so anything relating to the character is under `Data.CharacterData` etc.

+Because the dll downloads data and saves to disk, do not use subfolders in your application called Data and SDE to prevent the accidental overwiting of necessary files.

 ## Future changes